gbif/ssg-gb24/content/01_programme/en.md

 Time: 19:00-
 Venue: Finnish Museum of Natural History

-*All Node Managers and Governing Board delegates are invited to join the Icebreaker*
+*All Node Managers, committee members and Governing Board delegates are invited to join the Icebreaker*

 ### Tuesday 26 September 2017

-**Governing Board meeting Day 1**
+**Governing Board meeting Day 1, incl.
+Public Session**
 Time: 09:00-17:00
 Venue: University of Helsinki, Main Building, Small hall

-*The meeting is open to Governing Board delegates and invited observers*
+*The meeting is open to Governing Board delegates and invited observers* *The Public Session is open to the public (please notice that registration for this session is required)*

 **Dinner**
 Time: 19:30-
 Venue: Restaurant Sipuli

-*All Governing Board delegates are invited to join the Dinner*
+*All Governing Board delegates and invited observers are invited to join the Dinner*

 ### Wednesday 27 September 2017